enfff/enfff/README.md

 * I can speak fluently 🇮🇹 and 🇬🇧, currently learning 🇫🇷
 * Genuinely fond of teamworking
 * Huge Linux fan
-* Not afraid of GitHub conflicts!
+* Not afraid of Git conflicts!

 </p>
 <p>